anismaddi/Teensy-Controller/README.md

   <em> Figure 2: Version 1 of the controller (corresponds to the schematic in Figure 1).  </em>
 </p>

 A first PCB (Figure 2)  was printed following the schematic in Figure 1.
 While not perfect, it is sufficient to ensure better connection between the components, reduces the amounts of cables, and improve stability.
-The design will be improved at a later stage when this work have sufficiently advanced (e.g. better bypass, more pins for the teensy, reduces the traces length, include the offset and clamping circuit for the inputs, BNC terminals...)
+The design will be improved at a later stage when this work have sufficiently advanced (e.g. better bypass, more pins for the teensy, reduces the traces length, include the offset and clamping circuit for the inputs, BNC terminals...).
+Additionally, I will use the analog input of the Teensy (pin A5 in most cases) at the begining.
+While better signal can be acquired using an external ADC, the native ADC is sufficient for the targetted applications.
+I might do some tests in the future using the  MCP3208.

 First step, we will couple the Teensy with a MCP4822 (DAC) to convert the digital output to an analog signal.
 <p align="center">